willothy/nvim-cokeline/README.md

-  -- If `true` the buffer will be deleted when this component is -- left-clicked (usually used to implement close buttons, overrides `on_click`). delete_buffer_on_left_click = true | false,
+  -- If `true` the buffer will be deleted when this component is -- left-clicked (usually used to implement close buttons, overrides `on_click`).
+  -- deprecated, it is recommended to use the Buffer:delete() method in an on_click event -- to implement close buttons instead. delete_buffer_on_left_click = true | false,

   -- Handles click event for a component
-  -- If not set, component will have the default click behavior on_click = nil | function(idx, clicks, buttons, modifiers, buffer)
+  -- If not set, component will have the default click behavior -- buffer is a Buffer object, not a bufnr on_click = nil | function(idx, clicks, buttons, modifiers, buffer)

   truncation = {